uhop/grunt-tight-sprite/README.md

 ## Release History

+- 0.2.3 *new dependencies on Grunt to include its version of 1.0.0.*
 - 0.2.2 *refreshed dependencies.*
 - 0.2.1 *added the ability to pad images.*
 - 0.2.0 *stability fixes, more flexible template options.*